Karoo13/EditorReader/README.md

 ## available methods:
 ```
 SetProcess(n = 0) matches the nth process "osu!..." with module "osu!.exe". will throw an error if not in osu.
+ProcessTitle() main window title for the current process.
+ProcessTitle().EndsWith(".osu") may be useful.
 ProcessNeedsReload() checks if the current process does not exist.

 SetEditor() detects the active editor within the current process. will throw an error if not in editor.